 Clearly, even the humble acoustic guitar sits on a stream of evolution fueled by high demand, human ingenuity, and technological advancements.
 Whether you prefer steel or nylon strings, you ought to know the types of acoustic guitars and their corresponding tonal fingerprint.

-These characteristics play a decisive role in sound and playability – the two factors that bear down heavily on whatever choice we make.
-In this post, we’ll zip through the prevalent acoustic guitar types and explain how they look, sound, and play.
+These characteristics play a decisive role in sound and playability – the two factors that heavily bear down on our choice.
+This post will zip through the prevalent acoustic guitar types and explain how they look, sound, and play.

 Types of Acoustic Guitars